savbiz/spring-mvc-rest-api-h2-thymeleaf/README.md

 ## How to run it

-The app has been dockerized so just run the following command to fetch the image from Docker Hub (https://cloud.docker.com/repository/docker/savbiz/java-rest-api).
+The app has been dockerized so in order to run it you just need to fetch image from Docker Hub.

 Here's an example on how to run it:

 ```
 $ docker run -p 8080:8080 savbiz/java-rest-api
 ```

+The Docker image, if not present locally, will be downloaded automatically from "savbiz" registry on Docker Hub (https://cloud.docker.com/repository/docker/savbiz/java-rest-api).

+Be sure you are correctly logged in to Docker before pulling the image.

-Then the bot will start and the following output will be printed:
+If everything goes according to the plan, the application will start on port 8080 and the following output will be printed out:
 ```
   .   ____          _            __ _ _
  /\\ / ___'_ __ _ _(_)_ __  __ _ \ \ \ \